shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const api = new sstk.ImagesApi();

-const body = new ShutterstockApiReference.CollectionCreateRequest(); // CollectionCreateRequest | The names of the new collections
+const body = new ShutterstockApiReference.Body4(); // Body4 | The names of the new collections

 api.createImageCollection(body)